ToshiyukiBandai/DD-PINNs-RRE/README.md

 ### example-heterogeneous
 The sub-directory "example-heterogeneous" contains results of a PINN simulation obtained by running the Jupyter notebook for the heterogeneous case.

+### example-inverse
+The sub-directory "example-inverse" contains results of a PINN simulation obtained by running the Jupyter notebook for the inverse modeling.

 ## Citing DD-PINNs-RRE
 To cite this repository:

 """
 Bibtex
 """